What is the difference between a Brit Milah and a circumcision?

 If I have twins, do I need two separate ceremonies?

 If you are blessed with two boys, both babies will have a Berit Milah.
 Some parts of the ceremonies can be shared, while other parts remain individual.
 If you are blessed with one boy and one girl, your son will have a Berit Milah and your daughter will have a Berit Bat, the naming ceremony.
+This Berit Bat is included in my religious certification and I would be honored to do this as well.

 Is there an option to change the ceremony?

-The ceremony is in fact styled to accommodate your specific family needs.
+Yes, the ceremony is in fact styled to accommodate your specific family needs.
 I welcome the request to create more opportunities for involvement of family and friends, while still incorporating the essentials.

 What instruments do you use when performing the actual circumcision?

-I use pre-packed, sterile, one time use, medical precision instruments (the same ones that are used in the hospital).
+I use pre-packed, sterile, one-time use, medical precision instruments (the same ones that are used in the hospital).
 I use a Gomco clamp which is designed to shield, while giving a round incision as opposed to a flat incision.

 What is the most important honor in the Berit Milah ceremony?